SVG is a platform for two-dimensional graphics. It has two parts: an XML-based file

 This panel can render the result of an XSLT transformation that generates SVG

-are dependent of the data from the XML document and create the XSLT templates.
+the data from the XML document and create the XSLT templates.